Josh Naylor Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in the league.
+- The Red Sox pitching staff is 20th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox's 5.13 team ERA ranks 26th across all league pitching staffs.
+- The Red Sox have a 5.14 team ERA that ranks 26th among all league pitching staffs.

-- Bello (0-1) gets the start for the Red Sox, his third of the season.
+- Sale (1-2) gets the starting nod for the Red Sox in his sixth start of the season.
+He's put together an 8.22 ERA in 23 2/3 innings pitched, with 30 strikeouts.

-- His most recent appearance was on Sunday against the Milwaukee Brewers, when the right-hander tossed 4 2/3 innings, surrendering three earned runs while giving up five hits.
+- In his most recent appearance on Monday, the lefty threw five innings against the Baltimore Orioles, giving up five earned runs while surrendering nine hits.

+- In five games this season, the 34-year-old has put up an ERA of 8.22, with 11.7 strikeouts per nine innings.
+Opponents are batting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.